OceanCarbon-LDEO-Columbia/Humans-and-the-Carbon-Cycle-Notebooks/README.md

 **Notebook 2:**
 - Betas and alpha: The Sixth Assessment Report of the United Nations Intergovernmental Panel on Climate Change, Chapter 5 at _**https://www.ipcc.ch/report/ar6/wg1/downloads/report/IPCC_AR6_WGI_Chapter05.pdf**_
+- Shared Socioeconomic Pathways (SSP) Temperature and Atmospheric CO2 Data: _**https://live.magicc.org/scenarios**_, requires making an account.
+Click on a scenario, then click the download button.